qRe0/cart-api/README.md

 Cart API
 ========

 ## Overview

-This repository contains a Go programming exercise for interview candidates.
-You'll be developing an API for an online shopping cart in the Go programming language.

-## Requirements

-This is a REST API for basic CRUD operations for an online shopping cart.
-Data should be persisted in a storage layer which can use Postgres.
+This repository contains a Go-based implementation of a REST API for an online shopping cart.
+The application is designed to fulfill a coding exercise, demonstrating key competencies in Go, REST API design, and database interaction.

-You should use default `net/http` package for REST implementation; `sqlx` or `sqlc` for interact with postgres;
-all the queries should be wrote mannually (no ORM, no `Select` methods and etc.); your repo should be private.

-#### Additional requirements

-Cover your code with the unit tests (you could use `testify`).

-Create a `Dockerfile` for your application.
+## Implementation Details

+The API supports basic CRUD operations for an online shopping cart.
+The data is persisted using Postgres, leveraging the `sqlx` library for database interactions.
+All SQL queries are manually written to ensure clarity and precision.
+The project is built with a focus on simplicity, security, and performance, utilizing the default `net/http` package for RESTful implementations.

 ### Domain Types

-The Cart API consists of two simple types: `Cart` and `CartItem`.
-The `Cart` holds zero or more `CartItem` objects.
+The API manages two main types: `Cart` and `CartItem`.
+Each `Cart` can contain multiple `CartItem` objects.
+The `CartItem` entities are created directly in the database to ensure data consistency.

-`CartItem` objects should be created in DB exactly (not from application).
+### API Endpoints

+The following endpoints have been implemented:

 ### Create Cart

-A new cart should be created and an ID generated.
-The new empty cart should be returned.
+Creates a new cart with a unique ID and returns the newly created cart.

 ```sh
 POST http://localhost:3000/carts -d '{}'